 I recommend mastering the exercises in each section before moving forward along the progression line.

-(And to master your personal training business, check out Fitness Marketing Monthly.
-This exclusive service is designed to help fit pros like you make more money, work less, and achieve the life you really want.)
+(And to master your personal training business, check out The Complete Fitness Marketing Collection.
+It’s designed to help fit pros like you make more money, work less, and achieve the life you really want.)

 Basic Level Core Strengthening Exercises